informalsystems/vdd/fastsync/fastsync.md

 #### **[FS-SOME-CORR-PEER]**:
 Initially, the set *peerIDs* contains at least one correct full node.

+> While in principle the above condition can be part of a sufficient
+> condition to solve [FS-Seq-Live] and
+> [FS-Seq-Term] and [FS-Seq-Term-SYNC], we will see below that the
+> current implementation of Fastsync (V2) requires the following (much
+> stronger) requirement

 #### **[FS-ALL-CORR-PEER]**:
 At all times, the set *peerIDs* contains only correct full nodes.